 Size – Nanobubbles’ nanoscopic size allows for their buoyancy to be almost exactly equal to gravitational forces, this creates the equal up and down forces which lets nanobubbles stay suspended in liquid for months or years.
 This is in contrast to larger bubbles, whose large buoyant forces overcome gravity and push them upward, forcing them to leave the water (think of blowing bubbles in water with a straw).
 What this means is that any sort of coalescence (combining) of bubbles is detrimental to the lifespan and efficacy of nanobubbles.

-Nanobubbles’ strong negative charge causes bubble-to-bubble repulsion, preventing bubbles from coalescing into larger bubbles.
-Bubble-to-bubble repulsion is related to the concept of zeta potential, which is highly correlated with nanobubble stability, and thus lifespan and potential for increased concentrations.
+Nanobubbles’ strong negative charge causes bubble-to-bubble repulsion, preventing coalescence.
+This repulsion is linked to zeta potential, highly correlated with nanobubble stability, lifespan, and potential for increased concentrations.

-Nanobubbles’ extremely large internal pressure prevents bubbles from losing surface charge, thereby allowing bubbles to maintain zeta potential and their long lifespan.
+Nanobubbles’ extremely large internal pressure prevents bubbles from losing surface charge, enabling them to maintain zeta potential and a long lifespan ().

 The following graph shows water saturated with nanobubbles vs microbubbles vs control.
 The partial pressure is highest (by a significant margin) for fine microbubbles/nanobubbles.

-Notes: Oxygen fine micro/nanobubbles were generated using a dedicated micro/nanobubble aerator, with an oxygen gas supply of 1.5 L/minute for 15 minutes, and the immediate application of brief sonication.
-Oxygen macrobubbles were generated in 150 mL of ultrapure water using porous ceramic with an oxygen gas supply of 1.5 L/minute for 15 minutes.
-The oxygen partial pressure in ultrapure water was measured by blood gas analysis.
-Data are presented as the mean ± standard error of the mean of five separate experiments, each performed in duplicate. **P<0.01.”
+I generated fine micro/nanobubbles using a dedicated micro/nanobubble aerator, with an oxygen gas supply of 1.5 L/minute for 15 minutes, followed by brief sonication.
+Additionally, I produced oxygen macrobubbles in 150 mL of ultrapure water using porous ceramic with an oxygen gas supply of 1.5 L/minute for 15 minutes.
+The oxygen partial pressure in ultrapure water underwent measurement through blood gas analysis.
+The data represent the mean ± standard error of the mean from five separate experiments, each performed in duplicate.
+Significance level: **P<0.01.”

 We detail this concept even more in our optimization article.

-Refer to the figures below to see the range of diameters our nanobubbler produces (mean 115.9 nm and mode 87.4 nm).
+Refer to the figures below for the diameter range our nanobubbler achieves (mean 115.9 nm and mode 87.4 nm).